Search

 02.

-Cooking foods to the right temperature
+Cooking foods to safe temperatures

 Just because your food looks done doesn’t mean it is done.
 The only way to know if your dishes are safely cooked is to use a food thermometer.
 The safe internal temperature for ground meat is 160°F; for fresh, raw, whole cuts of red meat it’s 145°F. Cook all poultry (incl. ground) to 165°F.